-- Deal with the Devil: The speciality of the Children.
-They can grant you quite a few things, and even fulfil some wishes otherwise thought impossible.
-All it costs is is a child.
+- Deal with the Devil: The specialty of the Children.
+They can grant you quite a few things, and even fulfill some wishes otherwise thought impossible.
+All it costs is a child.
 Preferably one of your own, or just one related to you.
 In the end, Don agrees to such a deal too, in exchange for the safety of his daughter and him and Michelle gaining immortality.

 - Downer Ending: Don decides to enter into a deal with the Children.
 Eternal life for him and Michelle, and the safe return of his daughter, in exchange for the life of his infant grandson.
 And once he remembers the deal, he won't be in a position to regret it anymore.

 - Eats Babies: Very much played for horror.
-The Children eat their own children for sustenance, and see infants and children from every spices they colonise as a delicacy.
+The Children eat their own children for sustenance, and see infants and children from every species they colonize as a delicacy.

 - Eldritch Abomination: The Old Leech, which the Children serve.
 Not many details about it is revealed about it, but Bronson Ford reveals as much that it vastly outclasses him and the other Children in terms of power, and it have the ability to bend space and even time itself.
 The Old Leech is also but one of the Dark Ones, of which there are quite a few.